vladlpavlov/persidict/roadmap.md

 # Development Roadmap for PersiDict project

-1. Refactor and extend testing suite.
+1. Refactor and extend testing suite (split into large number of small files, add testing support infrastructure for work with multiple backends).
 2. Add support for more storage backends, starting with Azure and GCP.
 3. Add backend-specific optimizations for time-consuming operations.
 4. Add compatibility tests/support for more Python libraries,